hassebjork/WeatherReader/README.md

                    +-------+
                    | MySQL |
                    +-------+
-Threads
-UART   - Receives raw signals from Arduino and sends them to a) parser or b) client thread.
-PARSER - Decodes messages, filters and store them in database CLIENT - Transmits signals to another Raspberry Pi server SERVER - Recieves raw signals from multiple clients for parsing and filtering

 The reason for using a separate thread for the parser, is because MySQL is not thread-safe causing problems when using server + uart simultaneously.